"He said what?"

 "And then he said,

-And if you feel the need to beg something of me,
+And if you still need to beg for something,

 beg for your own life,